reflector-network/reflector-contract/README.md

 ## Building the Contracts

-The contract optimizes on calls and storage by using constants for values that will not change throughout the contract's lifetime, as well as for the default administrator.
-To build the contract with these values, you need to execute a script with parameters.

 ### Prerequisites

 - Ensure you have Rust installed and set up on your local machine.
 [Follow the official guide here.](https://www.rust-lang.org/tools/install)

-### Building the Price Oracle and Price Oracle Plus
+### Building the Price Oracle

-1. Navigate to the directory of the contract you want to build:
+1. Navigate to the directory of the contract:

     ```bash
     cd ./price-oracle
     ```

-2. Run the `build-wasm.sh` script with the appropriate parameters:
+2. Run the build command:
     ```bash
-    ./build-wasm.sh --decimals 14 --resolution 300000 --base_asset_type 0 --base CCG...TY6
+    cargo build --release --target wasm32-unknown-unknown
     ```

-### Parameters

-- `--decimals`: Number of decimal places the asset uses.
-- `--resolution`: The frequency of price updates, specified in milliseconds.
-- `--base_asset_type`: The base asset type.
-0 for Stellar assets and 1 for Generic assets.
-- `--base`: The base asset's contract address or generic code.

-The script will replace the values for constants, compile the wasm file, and restore the previous constant values.